DevOps-MBSE/AaC/docs/docs/user_guide/style_guide.md

               type: ServiceARequestMessage
 ```

-In larger AaC files, have the import clause not at the top of file can make it less obvious to users what other files and definitions the AaC file may rely on.
-Not only does it obfuscate file dependencies, it can increase the likelihood of users declaring another import clause elsewhere in the file.
+In larger AaC files, failing to place the import clause not at the top of file can make it less obvious to users what other files and definitions the AaC file may rely on.
+Not only does this obfuscate file dependencies for readers, it can increase the likelihood of users declaring another import definition elsewhere in the file.

 # Decomposing Models Across Files
 Users who have experience managing large code files will quickly recognize that large models can be difficult to manage in large AaC files.
-To this end, it's recommended that you distribute your models into logical, related groups in AaC files that are then imported by the other AaC files which rely on them.
+To this end, it's recommended that you distribute your models into logical, related groups in AaC files that are then imported by the AaC files that rely on them.
 For instance, if you have a system model `ExampleSystemModel` with `schema` definitions defining internal data structures like inter-service messages or external API data structures, these `schema` definitions can be sequestered into a separate AaC file that solely contains these interface data structures.
 This file should be imported by the `ExampleSystemModel`, which references those interface data structures in its interactions and behaviors.
-Breaking models and their components by logical groups can also improve the navigation and organization of AaC projects.
+Breaking models and their components into related or logical groups can also improve the navigation and organization of AaC projects.

 The `import` keyword supports a list of relative or absolute paths to other user-defined files in the overall project.
 Users are not confined to a working directory or a single-flat directory for their AaC files.
-The files can be distributed in logical directories and subdirectories, or even alongside components in an existing software project.
+The files can be distributed in directories and subdirectories, or even alongside their related components in existing software projects.

 It's recommended that your AaC file structure avoids circular imports (e.g. File A imports File B, File B imports File C, and File C imports File A).
-AaC has several checks to de-conflict circular imports, but circular imports may cause unexpected behavior and indicate poor project structure and organization.
+AaC has some internal checks to de-conflict circular imports, but circular imports may cause unexpected behavior and indicate poor project  organization.